Sunriver, Oregon (West)

 - Booth space may not be shared by artists.

-- No pets allowed at the booths except service dogs.
+- No pets allowed in the booths except service dogs.

 - All exhibited products must be for sale.
 They must be original work crafted by the participating artist.
 (Limited reproductions of and with the original art are acceptable.)